 An insurance adjuster will figure out how much damage was done to your home and property.
-The adjuster will visit your home to inspect and estimate the damage.
-They will also ask for a home inventory (a list of your personal property) if your personal belongings were damaged or destroyed.
+The adjuster will ask you for a home inventory (a list of your personal property) if your personal belongings were damaged or destroyed.
+The adjuster will visit your home to inspect and estimate the damage done.
 In this section, you can learn about the different types of adjusters who may work on your claim and what you should do to prepare to meet the adjuster.